birkett/srvany-ng/README.md

 #srvany-ng: Run any Windows application as a Service
 A drop in, compatible, replacement for the useful "srvany.exe", found in the Windows Server Resource Kit.<br />
-Written in C++, for Windows XP and newer.
+Written in C, for Windows XP and newer.

 ## Support Me